-Circle 2: Action - A First Nations' Worldview: First Nations-led solutions are multidimensional, interrelated, interconnected, and grounded in First Nations spirituality, legal systems, knowledge, language, and governance.
-The core of a First Nations worldview is an understanding that we are one with the land.
+Circle 2: Action - A First Nations' Worldview: First Nations-led solutions are multidimensional, interrelated, interconnected, and grounded in First Nations spiritualities, legal systems, knowledges, languages, and governances.
+The core of a First Nations worldview is an understanding that we are one with the Land.
 This recognition lays the foundation for a set of legal principles and orders that, while unique to each individual First Nation, represent natural, spiritual, and environmental law.
 It is this sacred responsibility that continues to guide how First Nations interact with, protect, and respect Mother Earth.